 Chapter 13 Bankruptcy Attorney in Philadelphia

-Chapter 13 may present an alternative solution to your debt problems if you are ineligible for Chapter 7 bankruptcy.
+Chapter 13 bankruptcy may present an alternative solution to your debt problems if you are ineligible for Chapter 7 bankruptcy.
 The main difference between Chapter 13 and Chapter 7 is that under Chapter 13, rather than liquidating your assets, you will enter into a three to five-year payment plan to restructure your debts, which usually includes paying only a fraction of your unsecured debt, such as credit cards or past medical bills.
 Chapter 13 can be a good choice for homeowners who wish to stop foreclosure and pay arrearages on their mortgage over time.
 Chapter 13 can also work for people with steady sources of income that do not pass the Chapter 7 means test.

 Debt Repayment Plan Lawyer for Residents in Philadelphia